 For example, from beautiful Karpacz in the Karkonosze mountains, through the SR6RWS repeater (setup on Wielka Sowa), the Internet network, the SR5WAD repeater owned by SP5KAB club (setup on the chimney of the Kawęczyn plant), communication with colleagues in Warsaw can be established very efficiently.
 For communication, a small two-band Diamond MR-77 antenna on the roof of the car and only a few watts of output power from the AT-D578UV radio is enough.

-Working through the DMR network requires a lot of knowledge and discipline during equipment configuration and communication, and for proper operation, preferably if it was centrally organized and ordered, maybe at the PZK level.
+Working through the DMR network requires a lot of knowledge and discipline during equipment configuration and communication, and for proper operation, preferably if it was centrally organized and ordered.
 With the increasing availability of cheap equipment, unfortunately also sold to every “UNLIS”, a lot of chaos could arise.

 Looking for the latest DMR digital contact list for Anytone?
 A digital world contact list compatible with Anytone AT-D578UV, AT-D868UV, AT-D878UV, divided into continents, is automatically and continuously generated on the KF5IW website, which contains CSV files ready to be imported to the radio.
 Instructions for updating your contact list can be found here.